top of page

 • Open Terminal.

-• Run the command to open the .bashrc file in the vi editor:
+• Run the following command to open the .bashrc file in the vi editor:

 vi ~/.bashrc